ucbi/uniform/guides/ejectsystem/Benefits and Disadvantages.md

   together, we're free to refactor any interal API and know that we've gotten all invocations across the enterprise.
 This eliminates the burden of maintaining backwards compatibility.
+- **Self-Healing Properties** - Since `mix eject` starts by deleting the contents of the destination codebase, it's possible to modify an ejected codebase temporarily, and then "bring it back in sync" with your Base Project by running `mix eject` again.
+Ejecting an app with `mix eject` is meant to be something that can be done over and over without preparation or ceremony.

 ## Disadvantages